 Below is an example of what an Inmarsat STD-C NCS channel sounds like when tuned in USB mode, 2 kHz below the center frequency.
 Also a screenshot showing what running SDR# and Inmarsatdecoder should look like.

 Note that if you don’t have a TCXO dongle then the frequency may drift significantly for the first half hour or so.
 Even with a TCXO a 1 PPM temperature drift at 1.5 GHz is 1.5 kHz which can be large enough to cause enough trouble with decoding a 2.5 kHz narrowband signal like this.
-We recommend waiting long enough for the temperature drift to settle before tuning, probably 5 to 10 minutes with a TCXO dongle and up to 30 minutes for a non-TCXO oscillator dongle.
+We recommend waiting long enough for the temperature drift to settle before tuning, probably a couple of minutes with a TCXO dongle and possibly over 30 minutes for a non-TCXO oscillator dongle.
 After the inmarsatdecoder program gets a lock it will continue to track the signal for drifts of about 500 Hz.

 The paid version of the Inmarsat decoder can also decode private messages that are sent through the channel.
 This includes stuff like personal messaging and emails with attachments like office documents.
 The full version costs 100 euros.
 Note that decoding these private messages may not be legal in all countries, so please respect your local laws.